Market Overview

 Schools

-Stafford leads on school quality with a 77% average pass rate (rated Strong) compared to 75% in Winchester.
-Top schools in Stafford include North Stafford High School and Mountain View High School.
-In Winchester, families look to John Handley High School and Daniel Morgan Middle School.
+Stafford has a 77% average SOL pass rate; Winchester has 75% (2024 state assessment data).
+Public schools in Stafford include North Stafford High School and Mountain View High School; in Winchester, John Handley High School and Daniel Morgan Middle School.
 See Stafford schools | See Winchester schools

 Stafford